openmcp-project/metrics-operator/README.md

 This remote cluster access resource can be used by `Metric` and `ManagedMetric` resources to monitor resources in the remote cluster.

+You can configure access to a remote cluster in one of two ways:

+1. Access via Service Account Token (recommended for in-cluster or service mesh setups)

+Use this method if you want the operator to assume a service account in the remote cluster using projected tokens and cluster credentials.
+This allows for dynamic access for clusters using an OIDC provider.

 ```yaml
 apiVersion: metrics.openmcp.cloud/v1alpha1
 kind: RemoteClusterAccess